-You are now at the end of your epic Flinders Ranges road trip.
+You are now at the end of your epic dog friendly Flinders Ranges road trip.
 The question is where to next?

 From Marree, you could return to Quorn via Hawker along the Outback Highway and make your way to Port August.
-From there, head down to the Eyre Peninsula, southeast to Adelaide or continue west in the direction of Western Australia via the Nullarbor Plain.
+From there, head down to the Eyre Peninsula, southeast to Adelaide or continue west in the direction of Western Australia including a dog friendly Nullarbor Plain crossing.